 Deans: Roles and Responsibilities

 The administrative head and academic leader of each faculty shall be a dean.
-Each dean shall be appointed by the board of trustees, upon recommendation of the president for a term not less than three but not more than five years.
+Each dean shall be appointed by the SGC, upon recommendation of the president for a term not less than three but not more than five years.
 The dean is the guardian of all interests of his or her respective faculty.
 Deans recommend faculty appointments and dismissals to the president.
 Candidates for deanships are nominated to the president by a committee representing professors, teaching assistants, and students.

 Each dean calls and presides over meetings of his or her faculty.
 The dean, after consulting with an elected committee of his or her faculty, appoints the members of standing committees of his or her faculty as may be established.
 Ad hoc committees may be appointed by the dean as required.
 The dean represents his or her faculty and, in cooperation with the vice president for student affairs, has joint responsibility for the welfare of students, professors, and teaching assistants.
 The dean also ensures that policies governing the conduct and discipline of students are enforced.